hamdyy04/Java-OOP-GUI-Phonebook/README.md

     return phone.matches(phoneRegex);
 }
 ```
-This method checks if the phone number matches a specific pattern for Egyptian mobile numbers.
+This method checks if the phone number matches a specific pattern for Egyptian mobile numbers (010,011,012,015).

 # Name Validation
 ```java